raspberrypilearning/lineup/en/step_8.md

 	![mess of stamps](images/mess_stamps.png)

 - This is because your `stamp sprite` block is only repeating for the total number of columns.
-It needs to repeat for the product of the number of columns and the number of rows (`columns * rows`)
+It needs to repeat for the product of the number of columns and the number of rows (`columns * rows`).

 	![ordered grid](images/script_23.svg)
 	![ordered grid](images/nice_grid.png)